 - Option of earning up to $1,700 more, as follows: $500 for presenting the lesson to colleagues in your district or at a conference; $1,000 for implementing the lesson in the classroom; and $200 for returning to KU the following summer to share experiences with the next cohort of teachers.

 Benefits to high school students: Teachers in this program will get the resources they need to create new curricula that aligns with the Next Generation Science Standards (NGSS).
 This will help you educate your students about engineering practices, and it will help to enhance your students’ critical thinking and problem-solving skills, necessary skills for all sorts of good-paying jobs.
 We will also feature various career opportunities that will help teachers advise students about STEM careers.

 - Current high school science teacher (chemistry, biology, general science, environmental science, physics, engineering, Earth and space, etc.)

 - Participation in all RET activities during the summer

-What are other teachers saying about SHIFT?
+What are other teachers saying about our past RET programs?

 “Agriculture is a HUGE part of my school and the ease with which I was able to insert the renewable fuels activities and concepts into the chemistry curriculum was amazing.
 High interest, high relevance, and high achievement by my students.” --Jenny Gartner, chemistry/physics, Labette County HS